synchromite/GTNH-Helper/README.md

 User data is stored in the profile.db.<br>

 <h3>Item & Recipe Data</h3>
-Item and Recipe data is stored in the gtnh.db<br>
+Item and Recipe data is stored in the gtnh.db.<br>